Headed to Branson-in Spirit

 For years I’ve built many walls.
 Each time I felt slighted or scared, used or hurt, I would add another brick.
 Brick by brick I would cement each one with emotionally resistant mortar to ensure that I wouldn’t get hurt again.

 One day I woke up wondering why I felt so trapped.
-The walls were so tall I couldn’t see a thing!
-If they were to protect me then why did I feel like crap?
+I felt like I was surrounded by 4 walls.
+They were so tall I couldn’t see a thing!
+Walls were supposed to surround me in safety.
 I’m supposed to be happier by avoiding hurt.
-My bubble of bricks wasn’t all that bubbly if it couldn’t reach inside and place a warm compress on my still aching heart.
+But my bubble of safetywasn’t all that bubbly.
+Those harf bricks couldn’t reach my still aching heart.

 I wanted to be in control of my pain and I thought isolating me up like the Boy in The Plastic Bubble, would keep me in control.